Origin and sustainability of energy

 In addition to environmental impacts and risks, the supply chains of fuels also involve financial and social impacts and risks.
 We aim to know the origin of the energy we produce and its environmental impacts throughout its life cycle.

-The issue of the sustainability of biomass was discussed widely in 2016 as the European Commission published a proposal for a Directive related to the sustainability of solid biomass.
-We took part in the debate, for example, by organising a meeting on sustainability criteria for our stakeholders.
-We are making provisions for future sustainability criteria already in advance.
+The debate on the sustainability of biomass continued because the European Commission's proposal for a Directive related to the sustainability of solid biomass was discussed further during 2017.
+We are making provisions for the forthcoming sustainability criteria already in advance.

 ORIGIN OF FUELS